THELMA-LOUISE and LUCY-ETHEL

 Each player plays her own ball into the hole (see exceptions *).

 • The match is finished and won when a player (or team) leads by a number of holes greater than the number of holes remaining to be played (e.g. 4 holes ahead with only 3 holes left to play).

-• If there is a tie at the end of the match, the starter will determine on which hole to begin sudden death.
+• If there is a tie at the end of the match, sudden death will begin on hole #1.

 • To start the match, determine the player/team to tee off first by a flip of a coin or drop of a tee.
 On subsequent holes, the last player/team to have won a hole shall have the honor and tee off first.

 • The ball farthest from the hole shall be played first.
 However, in team play, balls belonging to the same team may be played in the order the team determines.

 • If you play out of turn (on the tee, fairway or on the green), your opponents can make you re-hit your shot.
 On any given shot, you can deviate from this rule if one of your opponents consents prior to the shot.

 Refer to our local RLGA rules, paragraph 6, which states that on the fairways balls that lie in compromised areas can be moved by the player’s club no more that 12 inches and no closer to the hole.